Maanik23/Fake-News-Detection-Using-NLP/README.md

 To deals with the detection of fake or real news, we will develop the project in python with the help of ‘sklearn’, we will use ‘TfidfVectorizer’ in our news data which we will gather from online media.

 After the first step is done, we will initialize the classifier, transform and fit the model.
 In the end, we will calculate the performance of the model using the appropriate performance matrix/matrices.
-Once will calculate the performance matrices we will be able to see how well our model performs.
+Once will calculate the performance matrices we will be able to see how well our model performs in the code.

-The practical implementation of these tools is very simple and will be explained step by step in this article.